SamuelScheit/Lambert-orm/README.md

 exists()                    : Promise<boolean>; // checks if a value for this path exists push(value: any)            : Promise<boolean>; // pushes the value into the array for this path
 ```
-All operations are asynchronous and return a [promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) which you have to await.
+All operations are asynchronous and return a [promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) which have to be awaited.
 A ``Promise<boolean>`` as a return value indicates a successful operation.

 ### Projection
 The ``.get(projection?: Projection)`` function can optionally accept a projection parameter.

-A Projection is a Key-Value Object of booleans representing wether or not you want to receive those properties.
+A Projection is a Key-Value Object of booleans that indicates whether these properties should be received.
 ```ts
 type Projection = {
     [index: string]: boolean;